AntiqueSounds/Tandem-Badge/README.md

 **The switches are FRAGILE, but functional.
 Please gently switch them.
 This was the most difficult part of the whole project.
-The design and assembly of these switch extensions is still evolving.**
+The design and assembly of these switch extensions is still evolving.
+If a switch extension falls off, it can be "crazy glued" back on.**

 ## Functionality
 The software has been enhanced to allow serial connection via USB port (115200) to prompt for values to place into persistent memory of the ESP-32.
 The use of the name loader tool is not unnecessary anymore.